felixlopz/hubrise-test-task/content/docs/en/catalog.md

 Catalogs can be removed from HubRise when the following criteria are met:

 - There are no active connections to the Catalog from any app.
-- The last Catalog available at Account level can not be removed.
+- The last Catalog available at Account level cannot be removed.

 Removing a catalog from HubRise does not affect the product list in third party apps.